Devastating avalanche season in the West has already caused average yearly deaths

 “Avalanche danger doesn’t subside; it gets easier to trigger with each weather event,” Greene said.
 “The [season’s] snow cover is a layered structure, so it builds over time.
 With each weather event, whether that’s a snowstorm or a wind storm or a period of sunny weather with radiation exchange, avalanches tend to break at those layers.”

-Though they’re difficult to predict, avalanches are easy to understand.
+Although they’re difficult to predict, avalanches are easy to understand.
 Like snow sliding off your roof on a warm day, avalanches are nothing more than snow sliding down a steep incline ― but scaled to the size of a mountain slope.

 Avalanches can release massive amounts of snow — as much as 230,000 cubic meters, or the equivalent of 20 football fields filled three feet deep — according to the National Snow and Ice Data Center.